arkershaw/sitecheck/README.txt

 	Python 3

-	HTML Tidy, pytidylib (validation, accessibility)
+	HTML Tidy (validation, accessibility)
 	Enchant, pyenchant (spelling)
 	OpenSSL, pyOpenSSL, dnspython3 (domain check)

 	WARNING:
-	*pyenchant does not currently work with Python 3.3 although it works fine with Python 3.2.
+	*pyenchant filters do not currently work with Python 3.3 (Python 3.2 seems fine).
+A patched version of pyenchant is available at: https://github.com/arkershaw/pyenchant/
-	*The version of pytidylib in PyPI (0.2.1) is not yet updated for Python 3 so easy_install or pip will not install the required version.
-The most recent version is available at: https://github.com/countergram/pytidylib/
 	*dnspython3 on Windows (version 1.10.0) is currently affected by this bug, which prevents some functionality of domain check from working: https://github.com/rthalley/dnspython/pull/20

-	Using VirtualEnv is recommended due to the development status pytidylib.
-Alternatively, on Linux they can be symlinked into the site-packages directory rather than installed.
+	Using VirtualEnv is recommended due to the development status of some dependencies.

 Installation: